can you build or customize my seat pan?

 can I add an image or logo to my seat?

 In many cases, yes.
 If it's simple, it might be something I can stitch into your seat cover myself.
-More complex designs can be sent out to be embroidered or laser engraved by a Maine business.
+More complex designs can be sent out to be embroidered or laser engraved locally.
 Engravings can only be done on leather and certain types of leather at that.
 If you decide that you want your seat engraved or embroidered, it will add time and cost onto your project.